Wildfire Smoke: How to Protect Yourself From Wildfire Smoke

 - Check local air quality reports.
 Listen and watch for news or health warnings about smoke.

 - Consult local visibility guides.
-Some communities have monitors that measure the amount of particles in the air.
+Some communities have monitors that measure the number of particles in the air.

 - Avoid activities that increase indoor pollution.
 Burning candles, fireplaces, or gas stoves can increase indoor pollution.
 Vacuuming stirs up particles already inside your home, contributing to indoor pollution.
 Smoking also puts even more pollution into the air.